Banner

 • And handouts detailing The Six Stages of the Method, and a Shared Concern Quiz.

-A preview of the User's Guide can be downloaded here as a PDF document.
-Description
+A preview of the Teacher’s Guide can be downloaded here as a PDF document.